cataseven/Statistics-Graph-Chart-Card/README.md

 - If the expression errors or returns a non-number, the original value is used unchanged
 - Applied to every data point individually — both historical and live values
 - Works with all chart modes, aggregation functions, and other entity options
+- Context variables (`first`, `min`, etc.) are only available when processing a full data series — in the state row live value display, all context variables equal `x`

 ---